 Being able to afford long term care if and when you need it is something you need to plan for long in advance.
 Whether you choose a long term care policy or invest what you would pay for a long term care policy in another financial instrument, you should speak with your financial advisor to make the best possible choice based on your situation.

-Listen to our podcasts on what you should think about and ask your financial advisor before you invest in a long term care policy.
+Listen to our podcast on what you should think about and ask your financial advisor before you invest in a long term care policy.